NeptuneMagicSauce/CatPi/README.md

     if more croquette were added physically, with the hands if the balance bowl moved around and 'changed' its weight if the load sensor is too noisy
+- center buttons on the left, in menu screen